ddxxdd-code/ddxxdd-code/README.md

 - 👋 Hi, I’m @ddxxdd-code
-- 🌱 I’m currently entering my first year Phd at the University of Washington
+- 🌱 I’m currently a first year Phd at the University of Washington
 - 📫 How to reach me dedongx@cs.washington.edu

 <!---